TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 description: >
    Some thoughts on how to correctly and safely secure a uibuilder app.
 created: 2020-01-05 20:45:00
-lastUpdated: 2022-02-21 11:24:12
+lastUpdated: 2022-02-27 16:17:22
 ---

-As at uibuilder v5, the experimental security features in uibuilder have been removed as they were never complete and were holding back other development.
+As at uibuilder v5, many of the experimental security features in uibuilder have been removed as they were never complete and were holding back other development.
 Security of web apps is best done using a dedicated service anyway.
 Typically a reverse-proxy using a web server can be used to provided integrated security and authentication.
 Such services can be independently tested and verified.

+However, there are a number of supporting features in uibuilder that let you control information flow into and out-of a uibuilder-based front-end.
+They assume, however, that you have either provided authentication externally or written your own middleware-based security functions.

 !> **WARNING**: I am **not** a professional developer, nor am I an operational DevOps person.
 I make no claims nor do I provide any warrenties or guarantees about the fundamental security of a web app developed with uibuilder.
 If you are unsure, you need to pay a professional to audit and penetration test your specific configuration as well as my code.